Volume 27, Number 2

 Streamlining Student Presentations

-Educational technology experts say that a big difference between the tools of the early 2000s and today is their ability to create elaborate environments for student creatiAnimoto2vity.
+Educational technology experts say that a big difference between the tools of the early 2000s and today is their ability to create elaborate environments for student creativity.
 This is especially true for slideshows, which have gone multimedia.
 Using Animoto (right), students can aggregate photos and videos to create a show complete with musical background.
 With XtraNormal, students can even create talking avatars for web-based dramatic presentations.
 Now every student can create a three-minute modern-language scene from Macbeth, or reconstruct the historic Lincoln-Douglas debate by creating avatars.

 Like a lot of other tactile information, student poster-board presentations may be headed for history’s recycling bin.
 Enter the glog, or “graphical log,” developed by the Czech company Glogster.
 A new version for educators, called Glogster EDU, is virtually walled off from mass-market Glogster, where adults assemble and display any combination of media.
 The web-based tool gives students a way to aggregate different media in one place—a virtual poster—on a specific topic or concept, whether that topic is binomials or Sojourner Truth.